sethflowers/blog/_posts/2012-04-26-rgb-for-beginners.md

 <tr><td>#00FFFF</td><td style="background-color:#0ff">&nbsp;</td></tr>
 </table>

-<strong>RGBA or ARGB</strong>
+#### RGBA or ARGB
 In some technologies, like <a href="http://msdn.microsoft.com/en-us/library/system.windows.media.color.aspx" target="_blank"> Microsoft's WPF</a>, you can specify an alpha value to control the transparency of the color.
 A value of "FF" is fully on, so it is fully opaque, whereas a value of "00" is fully off, or transparent.
 Depending on the technology, the alpha value might come at the beginning of the color, or at the end.
-In WPF, it comes at the beginning, so a value of "#<strong>FF</strong>006400" is equal to a fully opaque dark green color.
+In WPF, it comes at the beginning, so a value of "#**FF**006400" is equal to a fully opaque dark green color.

-<strong>rgb(255,255,255)</strong>
+#### rgb(255,255,255)
 Some technologies, like <a href="http://www.w3.org/TR/css3-color/" target="_blank">CSS</a>, allow you to specify colors using a format of rgb(x,y,z) where x, y, and z are all numbers from 0 to 255 and x represents the red value, y represents the green value, and z represents the blue value.
 In case you are not familiar with hexadecimal, the decimal value 255 is equal to the hexadecimal value "FF", so rgb(255,0,255) is equal to #FF00FF.

-<strong>Conclusion</strong>
+#### Conclusion
 Now, when reviewing code, you should immediately be able to recognize that #00FF00 and rgb(0,255,0) both represent green colors.
 You should also be able to tell that #009A00 is a darker green than #00FF00.